 Mouth and teeth after head and neck radiotherapy

-This page tells you about problems you may get with your mouth and teeth after radiotherapy to your head and neck.
-You can find information about
+Find out about problems you might get with your mouth and teeth after radiotherapy to your head and neck and how to cope.
+You can read about

 The cells lining your mouth are sensitive to radiation.
 So radiotherapy to your mouth is likely to make it sore.
 This is called oral mucositis.
 The soreness usually only lasts while you are having treatment and for a few weeks afterwards.